medinajorge/Marine_species_classification/README.md

 ## Getting Started

-Replace the `dataset.csv` and `metadata.csv` files in the `data` directory with your specific datasets.
+Replace `dataset.csv` and `metadata.csv` under the `data` directory with your specific data.

 ### dataset.csv

-The `dataset.csv` file contains time series data for each animal.
-The expected columns in this file are:
+Contains the time series for each animal.
+The required columns are:

 - `LATITUDE`: The latitude coordinate of the animal's position.
 - `LONGITUDE`: The longitude coordinate of the animal's position.